 Gender Affirming Clothing Closet

-The Gender Affirming Clothing Closet is a part of the Transgender & Non-Binary Student Services in development out of the Gender and Sexuality Center this academic year.
-The Cultural Centers are making a commitment to continue to grow as a department to better support transgender and non-binary students at USF through new programs and services.
+The Gender Affirming Clothing Closet is a part of the Transgender & Non-Binary Student Services from the Gender and Sexuality Center, a part of the Cultural Centers Department.
+The Cultural Centers are making a commitment to continue to grow as a department to better support transgender and non-binary students at USF through programs and services.

 Utilizing the Closet

 The clothing closet is located in the Gender & Sexuality Center lounge space (University Center Room 413).
-The closet is accessible by appointment during the hours of 10am-5pm weekdays.
+The closet is accessible by appointment during the hours of 10am-5pm weekdays while classes are in session, and is closed during academic breaks.
 Drop-ins are not currently possible based on programming and space limitations.
-Formal Appointments to access the Gender Affirming Clothing Closet will be accepted starting in Spring Semester 2020.

-The Gender Affirming Clothing Closet is a resource where Transgender, Non-binary, and Gender Non-conforming folks can find free clothing.
+The Gender Affirming Clothing Closet is a resource where USF's Transgender, Non-binary, and Gender Non-conforming students can find free clothing.
 Transgender, Non-binary, and Gender Non-conforming students can take as much or as little as they want at once.

 This closet exists because Transgender, Non-binary, and Gender Nonconforming people can have a hard time finding places where they can shop comfortably due to discrimination, can find it financially difficult to replace large amounts of clothes to help them express their gender, and can find it financially difficult to purchase clothing due to job discrimination.

 No one has to prove they are "trans enough" to use the closet.
-We ask people to refrain from taking items for hobbies such as drag or cosplay.
+We ask students to refrain from taking items for hobbies such as drag or cosplay.